PoisotLab/ms_metaweb_transfer/manuscript.md

 Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
 TP, TS, DC, and LP received funding from the Canadian Institue for Ecology & Evolution.
 FB is funded by the Institut de Valorisation des Données.
 TS, SB, and TP are funded by a donation from the Courtois Foundation.
-RR is funded by New Zealand’s Biological Heritage Ngā Koiora Tuku Iho National Science Challenge, administered by New Zealand Ministry of Business, Innovation, and Employment.
+M-JF acknowledges funding from NSERC Discovery Grant and NSERC CRC RR is funded by New Zealand’s Biological Heritage Ngā Koiora Tuku Iho National Science Challenge, administered by New Zealand Ministry of Business, Innovation, and Employment.
 TP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.

 # References